 Best Pumpkin Bread

-This pumpkin bread bakes up tender, moist and fluffy with just the right amount of pumpkin and warm cinnamon flavor.
-The crunchy sugar coating takes this pumpkin bread recipe from seriously delicious to insanely addicting!
+Cozy, sweet, and perfectly spiced, this Pumpkin Bread is everything I love about fall in one bite.
+It bakes up tender, moist, and fluffy with just the right amount of pumpkin and warm cinnamon flavor.
+The crunchy sugar topping takes this loaf from seriously delicious to downright irresistible!

 Author: Kim